-Thinking About Taking Up Sea Fishing?
+Thinking About Taking up Sea Fishing?

 It is important to know that there are more differences between sea or saltwater fishing and freshwater fishing than the type of fish which you are likely to catch.
 The rods and reels which are used are usually different, the end tackle (traces/rigs and weights) is different and it follows that very often the knots required to connect everything together are going to be different.
-It is vital therefore that prior to going sea or saltwater fishing for the first time, you have some understanding of the simplest knots you are likely to encounter.
+It is vital, therefore, that prior to going sea or saltwater fishing for the first time, you have some understanding of the simplest knots you are likely to encounter.

 Sea fishing is like any other sport or activity in that it is important to learn the ropes gradually and in stages.
-A beginner sea angler attempting to tie a bimini twist, for example, is similar in principal to a beginner climber determining to have a crack at scaling Mount Everest!
-The knots which you will hopefully learn to tie on this page are only the ones which you are likely to need for basic sea fishing, either from shore or from boat.
+A beginner sea angler attempting to tie a bimini twist, for example, is similar in principle to a beginner climber determining to have a crack at scaling Mount Everest!
+The knots which you will hopefully learn to tie on this page are only the ones which you are likely to need for basic sea fishing, either from shore or from a boat.
 As your experience level develops, so too will your knowledge and knot repertoire.

 Learn to Tie Sea Fishing Knots Properly at Home